atom36942123/atom/README.md

 # what is atom
+Any application has two major parts-backend/frontend.
+Backend is something that takes time and involves complexity.
+Atom is written to simplify backend development which is common across any product.
+With atom, anyone can deploy ~80% of the backend in ~2 weeks.
+Atom has gone through rigourus testing that can save a lot of devleopment time.
+After that,further development can be continued without any restriction.

 1. atom has a complete set of pre-built modules that can be used to build production-ready applications in weeks instead of months
 2. atom is non opinionated and it was written with no bias for any particular application
 3. atom is fully scalable as per need